-Lake Phewa is Davis falls source; the lake water flows the Pardi stream, carrying its waters directly to the gorge, into which it falls in cascades, forming Devi’s fall.
+Lake Phewa is Davis Falls’s source; the lake water flows the Pardi stream, carrying its waters directly to the gorge, into which it falls in cascades, forming Devi’s Falls.

 Locally known as Patale Chango, which means Patal ko Chhango (fall of Hell), water falls into the karst funnel from a height of about 100 m.
 The bottom is not visible from above.

 According to a legend, in July 1961, the Swiss couple was swimming in Lake Phewa.
 Due to the unexpected flood in the lake, a wife named Davy has swept away into the fall’s water.
 The rescue team could find the body only after three days in Furse River.
 The despairing husband suggested the name of the fall should be attributed to his late wife to pay homage to her.
 Thus the name Devi falls.

 Now, the trail is equipped with metal handrails and fences for safety.
 During the dry season, you can go down into the Gupteshwor cave and look at the waterfall from below.

 Davis Falls, where the Pardi River disappears into the Gupteshwor cave.
 The scenario is especially impressive during the monsoon season when the amount and current of the water are n full swing.
 The misty white cloud formed by the waterfall is astounding and the waterfall sound plunging down the gorge is deafening.

 The falling water forms a tunnel in the cave 150 m extended and 30 m wide below ground level.
 When it reaches Lake Phewa, the tunnel size increases to 1000 m.
 From there, the water then converges into the Furse River.

 However, during winter, the water volume decreases.
 The bizarre rock formation, which used to be underwater, came to the surface.

 Why visit Davis Falls?